4ri4Slr/3DCADFusion/README.md

 ```
 conda env create -f 3DCAD.yml
 ```
-3. Assuming the data files have been downloaded, the demo can be executed as follows:
+3. Download the demo dataset and copy it to the `data/` directory.
+The demo can be executed as follows:
 ```
 conda activate 3DCAD
 python run.py